 To use the code on the micro-/nano- scale several modifications have been introduced including various types of the regular structures well-imaginable for rough surfaces and a fractal-based irregular surface (see Fig. 1).
-An algorithm for the surface evolution during the plasma study [33] and use sputtering yields resulting functions for the SDTrimSP calculations proposed by Eckstein [4]
+An algorithm for the surface evolution during the plasma exposure was implemented which converts the atom loss/gain into the changed surface contour (see Section 2.4).
+Moreover, general effects like angular distributions of the sputtered impurities dependent on the plasma ions incident angle and analytical tracing [27] of sputtering ions inside the magnetic sheath were implemented for this modelling.
+We assume Thompson energy distribution of sputtered particles in this study [33] and use sputtering yields resulting from approximation functions for the SDTrimSP calculations proposed by Eckstein [40].

 Fig. 1.
-Surfaces used for ERO2.0. a) Various regular general shapes, defined by the formulae; b) randomly generated surface defined with the fractal dimension $D{\rm fract}$.
+Surfaces used for ERO2.0. a) Various regular general shapes, defined by the formulae; b) randomly generated surface defined with the fractal dimension $D{\rm fract}$ .

 The ERO2.0 rough surface consists of smooth surface cells.
 The angle between the normal to the surface and the magnetic field influences the amount of material sputtered from this cell (sputtering yield is dependent on the ion impact angle) and the angular distribution of the sputtered atoms.
 Superposition of contributions from all the surface cells determines the resulting average values of the sputtering yield and the angular distribution of sputtered particles for the rough surface.
-In this study, a surface area of 4 μm^2 with 2.5 \times 10 5 surface cells is simulated.
+In this study, a surface area of 4 $\mu m^2$ with 2.5 $\times$ 10 $^5$ surface cells is simulated.
 Periodic boundaries are employed to represent a larger scale surfaces and to avoid artifacts due to the simulation volume boundaries.